cindy-zhao03/my-pokemon-app/README.md

 ### Starting the Server

-To start the server, run the following command: npm start
+To start the server, run the following command: node app.js

 This will start the server at http://localhost:3000 by default.
+Go to http://localhost:3000 on your browser to access the web application.